KDE/documentation-docs-kdenlive-org/importing_and_assets_management/project_tree.rst

    20.04+

-**1**.
-Opens the Project Folder in a window for selecting video and audio clips to be added to the bin.
+**1, 10**.
+Opens the Project Folder in a window for selecting video and audio clips to be added to the bin (1).
+Or double click on free space (10).

-**2**.
-Displays a drop down list for adding other clip types to the Project Bin.
+**2, 10**.
+Displays a drop down list for adding other clip types to the Project Bin (2).
+Or right-click on free space (10).

 .. figure:: /images/Kdenlive_Add_other_clip_types.png